 Artwork by Liz Bonham

-The illustrations in The Crippled Lamb are an attractive addition to a masterfully told story.
+The illustrations in The Crippled Lamb are an attractive addition to a well-told Christmas story.
 At the time the story was first published, Lucado had been writing children's books for only a few years and was relatively unknown.
 His choice (or perhaps his publisher's choice at Thomas Nelson books) was a great stylistic pairing.
 Liz Bonham's oil on canvas pictures strike a balance between realistic detail and impressionistic fancy that fit the straightforward prose style of the story.
 Bonham's animals are more well-styled than the people she depicts, the focus in the story is on the animals, so I think that's ok.
 I especially like the image of Josh the little lamb licking the fingers of the infant Jesus who is resting in the fresh hay of the feed box.
 The image is an endearing personal touch that enhances and strengthens the climactic moments in this story.